Paper and online petitions

 Debates at meetings of the full Council

-If a petition has received signatures of at least 0.5% of the Borough population (approximately 1,600 in 2015 but the precise number can be obtained from Democratic Services) it can be scheduled, should the Lead Petitioner request it, for consideration at Overview and Scrutiny Committee.
+If a petition has received signatures of at least 0.5 per cent of the Borough population (approximately 1,600 in 2015 but the precise number can be obtained from Democratic Services) it can be scheduled, should the Lead Petitioner request it, for consideration at Overview and Scrutiny Committee.

 Executive arrangements petitions